 View table here if you experience formatting issues.

-As you can see these stocks had an average of 29.5 hedge funds with bullish positions and the average amount invested in these stocks was $1140 million.
-That figure was $457 million in GLW's case.
-Worldpay, Inc. (NYSE:WP) is the most popular stock in this table.
-On the other hand MPLX LP (NYSE:MPLX) is the least popular one with only 11 bullish hedge fund positions.
-Corning Incorporated (NYSE:GLW) is not the most popular stock in this group but hedge fund interest is still above average.
-This is a slightly positive signal but we'd rather spend our time researching stocks that hedge funds are piling on.
-Our calculations showed that top 15 most popular stocks among hedge funds returned 19.7% through March 15th and outperformed the S&P 500 ETF (SPY) by 6.6 percentage points.
-Hedge funds were also right about betting on GLW, though not to the same extent, as the stock returned 14.9% and outperformed the market as well.
+As you can see these stocks had an average of 43.75 hedge funds with bullish positions and the average amount invested in these stocks was $1624 million.
+That figure was $623 million in GLW's case.
+Pioneer Natural Resources Company (NYSE:PXD) is the most popular stock in this table.
+On the other hand Republic Services, Inc. (NYSE:RSG) is the least popular one with only 30 bullish hedge fund positions.
+Corning Incorporated (NYSE:GLW) is not the least popular stock in this group but hedge fund interest is still below average.
+This is a slightly negative signal and we'd rather spend our time researching stocks that hedge funds are piling on.
+Our calculations showed that top 20 most popular stocks among hedge funds returned 1.9% in Q2 through May 30th and outperformed the S&P 500 ETF (SPY) by more than 3 percentage points.
+Unfortunately GLW wasn't nearly as popular as these 20 stocks (hedge fund sentiment was quite bearish); GLW investors were disappointed as the stock returned -11.2% during the same time period and underperformed the market.
+If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 20 most popular stocks among hedge funds as 13 of these stocks already outperformed the market so far in Q2.

 Disclosure: None.
 This article was originally published at Insider Monkey.